In this blog, the Skylum team deconstructs the popular term: depth of field - making it easy and accessible for all photo takers.

 Aperture & Depth of Field

-Aperture controls the amount of light that enters yours lens.
-To increase your depth of field, narrow your aperture (meaning, larger f-number).
-To decrease your depth of field, widen your aperture (meaning smaller f-number).
+How is the depth of field and aperture related?
+The aperture controls the amount of light that enters yours lens.
+To increase your depth of field, narrow your aperture (meaning, a larger f-number).
+To decrease it, widen your aperture (meaning a smaller f-number).
+And you can see that on any depth-of-field chart.

 - Large aperture = Small f-number = Shallow (small) depth of field